TPicc2707/MarvelPhases/ReadMe.md

+﻿README

+History of Marvel Television

-﻿My project is about the History of Marvel Movies and Series.
+My project is about the History of Marvel Movies and Series.
 It is mainly about the superheroes movies that have came out most recently.
 I created a database to story the movies in order depending on which phase the movie or series took place.
 Right now there are only 3 phases for the movies and phases but in the future if there are more phase, they simply can be add to the database through the application itself.